 - Make sure the PC Camera is turned on by using the Fn + F10 key combination (or Control Center button). - 2.
-Run the Camera app from the Start menu by clicking on the Camera app icon (you can type "camera" into the search box to find the Camera app if it is not pinned to the Start menu). - 3.
-The interface displays two buttons on the right of the screen; one for photo and one for video.
+Run the Camera app from the Start menu by clicking on the Camera app icon (you can type "camera" into the search box to find the Camera app). - The interface displays two buttons on the right of the screen; one for photo and one for video.